minimal1st/arcade_game_clone/README.md

 ### Minimum tasks that needed to be completed to meet expectations:

-At a minimum I needed to implement the Player and Enemy classes found inside *app.js*, using Object-Oriented JavaScript.
+At a minimum I needed to implement the Player and Enemy classes found inside *app.js*, using **Object-Oriented JavaScript**.

 ## Folders and files
 This repository contains css, images, and js folders, as well as an index.html and a README.md file.
-- The *css* folder contains a *style.css* file.
+- The **css** folder contains a *style.css* file.
-- The *images* folder contains the png image files, which are used when displaying the game.
+- The **images** folder contains the png image files, which are used when displaying the game.
 The images for the player and enemy character are loaded from this folder.
-- The *js* folder contains the app engine needed to run the game, app.js which contains the Enemy and Player classes, and a resources.js file used to load images.
+- The **js** folder contains the app engine needed to run the game, app.js which contains the Enemy and Player classes, and a resources.js file used to load images.
-- index.html - opening index.html should load the game
+- **index.html** - opening index.html should load the game
-- README.md contains instructions on how to load and play the game.
+- **README.md** contains instructions on how to load and play the game.

 ## The Enemy class found in app.js

-More specifically, in the Enemy class, I needed to implement the following functions:
+More specifically, in the **Enemy** class, I needed to implement the following functions:
 - The Enemy function, which initiates the Enemy by:
 	- Loading the image by setting this.sprite to the appropriate image in the image folder
 	- Setting the Enemy initial location